-Learn to DIY.
 Why pay a professional when you can easily learn to complete home improvement projects and repairs on your own.
-Online tutorials are fantastic when it comes to step-by-step break downs of easy repairs and improvements.
+Online tutorials are fantastic when it comes to step-by-step breakdowns of easy repairs and improvements.

 Look over your insurance policies.
 You may be paying for options you don’t need which could affect your premiums.
-Find a insurance professional to help you work through what your needs are and what you can affort.
-Often by cutting out uncessary options can save you quite a bit in your monthly premiums
+Find an insurance professional to help you work through what your needs are and what you can afford.
+Often cutting out unnecessary options can save you quite a bit in your monthly premiums

 If it sounds to good to be true, it probably is!
 Stop spending money on things that promise you overnight riches.
 A lot of people get deceived and lose money chasing the next get rich quick scheme.
 Rather than risking your money, place it into a savings or investment account where it is save and it can grow and work for you.